-Meloxicam Oral Suspension

-When it comes to pain relief, nothing lasts longer.
+Meloxicam Oral Suspension When it comes to pain relief, nothing lasts longer.

 Meloxicam Oral Suspension delivers the longest relief from pain and inflammation in a single dose and that relief duration has been proven in clinical studies.
 Its unique oral route of administration provides a convenient, needle-free way to administer long duration pain relief without the potential irritation that follows tissue injection.
 Next time you need long acting pain relief, reach for Canadian made Meloxicam Oral Suspension.

-For more information on pain prevention, contact your veterinarian or visit solvet.ca

-Solvet is a subsidiary of AVL Ltd. I Care For Cattle logo is a trademark of Solvet/AVL.
+All Research, Development and Production are done in Canada for the Canadian Cattle Industry.
+For more information on pain prevention, contact your veterinarian or visit solvet.ca Solvet is a subsidiary of AVL Ltd. I Care For Cattle logo is a trademark of Solvet/AVL